12.1.4. Relying Party Endpoints¶

 serves as an unpredictable, single-use challenge to ensure freshness and prevent replay attacks.

-Further details on the Nonce Request and Response are provided in the Mobile Application Nonce Request and Mobile Application Nonce Response sections, respectively.
+Further details on the Nonce Request and Response are provided in the Mobile Application Nonce Request and Mobile Application Nonce Request Sections, respectively.

 The Relying Party Instance Initialization Endpoint allows for the initialization of Relying Party Instances, consisting in the registration of a pair of long-lived, securely stored Cryptographic Hardware Keys.